Are March Madness brackets legal? NCAA Tournament 2026

 March Madness brackets attract a wide range of people, from college basketball fanatics to casual fans to the person who knows nothing about basketball but wants to create a bracket.
 It’s estimated that 60 to 100 million brackets are filled out each year (Sports Illustrated).
 But creating a bracket does raise a question - is it legal?

-Yes, March Madness brackets are perfectly legal.
+Yes, March Madness brackets are perfectly legal if there isn't an entry fee.
 It’s also free as ESPN, CBS, Yahoo, or whatever website you choose doesn’t require payment to fill out a bracket.
 That means you can create one, two, or several brackets at no cost.
 It’s very common to invite friends and family members to compete against each other in a group and see who can create the most accurate bracket.

-However, creating a bracket challenge with friends, family, colleagues, or others that requires an entry fee and prize money is not legal.
-Technically, pools like that are illegal because of three elements: consideration, reward, and chance (Forbes).
+However, creating a bracket challenge with friends, family, colleagues, or others that requires an entry fee and prize money is technically not legal.
+Pools like that are illegal because of three elements: consideration, reward, and chance.
 While it’s unlikely the state will find out about the pool or prosecute participants, it’s technically not legal and therefore carries some risk.

 Are March Madness brackets a form of sports betting?